rickardlindberg/rickardlindberg.me/writing/rlmeta-poster-2/index.markdown

 The make script can also be used to perform a single compilation of RLMeta with the `--compile` argument as we saw earlier.

-## Changes from the original poster version
+## Changes from the poster version

-This section explains the most important changes in this version of RLMeta compared to the original poster version.
+This section explains the most important changes in this version of RLMeta compared to the poster version.

 First of all, I wanted to work on the unresolved items which were the
 following: